Kaleem-Ullah-M/INTRODUCTION/README.md

 # INTRODUCTION
 ---

-## Hello my name is Kaleem Ullah and this is my github account.
-I am currently pursuing my masters in INFS with majors in Business Intelligence.
+### Hello my name is KALEEMULLAH, currently pursuing my masters in INFS(information system) with majors in Business Intelligence.
 <br>
-This is my first repository.
-There are more repositories that corresponds to the content and the projects that is have completed
+This is my first repository and contains the introduction and contents of other repos.
+Repos included: